By making a personal super contribution and claiming the amount as a tax deduction, you may be able to pay less tax and invest more in super.

 Like making personal deductible contributions, salary sacrifice may enable you to boost your super tax-effectively.
 There are, however, a range of issues you should consider before deciding to use this strategy.

-Your Westlawn Financial Adviser can help you determine whether you should consider salary sacrifice instead of (or in addition to) making personal deductible contributions.
+Your financial adviser can help you determine whether you should consider salary sacrifice instead of (or in addition to) making personal deductible contributions.

 CONTACT YOUR WESTLAWN FINANCIAL ADVISER